charmjo/charmjo/README.md

 - 👀 I’m interested in Web and Mobile Development, Data Science, Machine Learning...
 - 🌱 I’m currently learning Mobile Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 You can reach me through my linkedIn page : https://www.linkedin.com/in/charm-johannes-relator/
+- 📫 You can reach me through linkedIn : https://www.linkedin.com/in/charm-johannes-relator/

 <!---
 charmjo/charmjo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.